InvadingOctopus/octopuskit/README.md

 character.addComponents([

-    // A relay component adds a reference to a component from another entity.
+    // A relay component adds a reference to a component from another entity,
-    // This fulfills the dependencies of other components in this entity.
+    // and also fulfills the dependencies of other components in this entity.
     RelayComponent(for: sharedTouchEventComponent),

     // This component checks the entity's TouchEventComponent (provided here by a relay)